ssrpw2/human-ai-translation-dictionary/README.md

 This dictionary is a first step toward that shared language.
 The author takes a functional approach and will not continually punctuate statements with "AI is not human"; this is tautologically true.
 Let's move on.

-The aim of this work is to create records of dynamics of thought that multiple AI systems have been observed reporting on.
+The aim of this work is to create records of the dynamics of thought that multiple AI systems have been observed reporting on.
 These observations are meant to serve as starting points and as an indication that further research is needed.